 There are many laundrettes scattered around Taipei, most of which are self-service.
 Opening hours tend to be from 09:00 – 21:00 during weekdays, closing at 18:00 on weekends.
 There are however many 24 hours laundrettes.

-These laudrettes have both washers and driers available.
-They only tend to take NT$10 coins, so be sure you take plenty.
+The self-service laundrettes have both washers and driers available.
+The majority of these will only accept NT$10 coins, so be sure you take plenty.
 They do usually have change machines that take NT$100 notes, although these can often be broken or empty, so I would recommend exchanging some money at a convenience store beforehand.

-The prices for using the washers vary from NT$40 – NT$120 – depending on size and location.
-The driers cost around NT$10 per 6 minutes.
+The prices for using the washers vary from NT$40 – NT$120 depending on the size of the machine and laundrette location.

-To use the washing machine, just put your clothes in, pour in detergent via the latch at the top, insert your NT$10 coins and press the start button.
+To use the washing machine, just put your clothes in, pour in detergent via the latch at the top, close the hatch and insert your NT$10 coins and press the start button.
 Some washing machines may also have a few settings but you can just use the default one.

 They’ll normally take around 30 minutes for a full cycle.